collectivecardgame/library/docs/faq-design-advice.md

 We wrote an article giving general advice you can find [here](/blog/2018/10/02/design/), highlighting some early innovators in creating cards.
 The short version is, there are many ways to get a card in, and being a good artist is only one of them.

+We also recommend providing [Commentary](rules-commenting.md#commentary) for your card to explain why you made it.

 ## How can I develop an archetype?

 This is something we see a lot of people try to do.
 Very few people come into card games wanting to make individual cards; usually, they have an idea for a whole deck, or a set of cards which work together, either thematically or mechanically.